-Staff Analysis: The Utility recorded operating expenses of \$61,889 for water and \$70,455 for water and to the test year ended December 31, 2008.
+The Utility recorded operating expenses of \$61,889 for water and \$70,455 for wastewater for the test year ended December 31, 2008.
 Adjustments have been made to reflect unrecorded test year expenses and to adjust annual operating costs.
-The test year operating and maintenance expense (O&M) has been reviewed through staff's examination of invoices, canceled checks, and other supporting documentation.
-Staff recommends several adjustments to Lake Placid's operating expenses, as summarized below:
+The test year expense O&M has been reviewed through our examination of invoices, canceled checks, and other supporting documentation.
+We find several adjustments to Lake Placid's operating expenses, as summarized below: